As symbols, the Checkered Eye and the white cane both indicate their user is on the blindness spectrum.

 Some people use a white cane as a symbol, strictly to indicate to others that they have some degree of blindness.
 If a person has useful remaining eyesight, and doesn't need the cane as a tool, they may still choose to carry one to communicate their visual difficulties and increase their visibility in traffic.

-People with impaired vision who do not need the white cane as a travel or safety device, may choose to use a Checkered Eye to indicate that their vision is impaired.
+People on the blindness spectrum who do not need the white cane as a travel or safety device, may choose to use a Checkered Eye to indicate that their vision is impaired.

-The awareness of a person's hidden needs can alleviate confusion, frustration, and embarrassment, for both visually impaired people, and the people with whom they interact.
+The awareness of a person's hidden needs can alleviate confusion, frustration, and embarrassment, for people with blindness and those with whom they interact.

 Please be aware of the existence of this emblem, and have a glance to see if anyone you encounter may be wearing one.